kaya70875/ytfetcher/README.md

 ]
 ```

-## Fetching With Custom Video Id's
+## 🎯 Fetching With Custom Video IDs

 You can also initialize ytfetcher with custom video id's using `from_video_ids` method.